Thornam/Timeseries_Transformer/README.md

 Abstract of the paper:

-*The recent development and success of Large Language Models, such as ChatGPT, builds on the introduction of Transformer models, which was first published in (Vaswani et al., 2017).
+*The recent development and success of Large Language Models, such as ChatGPT, builds on the introduction of Transformer models, which was first published in Vaswani et al., 2017.
 The advantages of Transformer models, to retrieve information in long sequences of data instead of single-pointed input, have recently been shown to be effective for time series forecasting and to outperform existing models such as AR and RNN models ((Zhou et al., 2021) and (Li et al., 2019)).
 Moreover, within the financial field, the Transformer models